Travel

 Find a routine

 A regular routine can help you feel more at home, more in control, and less anxious.
-Try going to sleep and waking up at the same time, allocating certain days for exercise and rest, and setting time aside each week to explore new parts of your neighborhood with your friends.
+Try going to sleep and waking up at the same time, allocating certain days for exercise and rest, and setting time aside each week to explore new parts of your neighbourhood with your friends.
 Schedule regular time to connect with your loved ones back home, either online or on the phone.

 Find people with common interests